eblade/restnote/README.md

 This example also shows the use of the `value` command to store a string into an object.
 Multi-line strings can be stored using the `until` construct:

-    until end
+    until END
     More
     than
     one
     line
-    end -> multiline
+    END -> multiline

-where `end` is what the parser waits for at the beginning of the line to stop reading data.
+where `END` is what the parser waits for at the beginning of the line to stop reading data.
+You can switch it to `EOF`, `I'm done!` or whatever string you would not expect to find first on any line in you data.

 Branches, loops and functions